Localized big bang stability for the Einstein-scalar field equations: Introduction

-These relations turn out to play an essential role in obtaining a system of equations from which bounds that control the behavior of solutions near $t=0$ can be established.
-The most important example of this is that the wave gauge constraint allows us to avoid the use of the evolution equation for the components $g_{i00}$ since these components can be determined from the components $g_{ijK}$ via \eqref{wave-gauge-frame-intro}.
-This is crucial to our stability proof because the evolution equations for the components $g_{i00}$ contain dangerous singular terms that we are unable to control directly.
+These relations turn out to play an essential role in obtaining the above system.
+For example, the wave gauge constraint allows us to avoid the use of the evolution equation for the components $g_{i00}$ as these components can be determined from the components $g_{ijK}$ via \eqref{wave-gauge-frame-intro}.
+This is crucial to our stability proof because the evolution equations for the components $g_{i00}$ contain dangerous singular terms that are quadratic in the variables\footnote{The appearance of the quadratic terms in $\kt_{IJ}$ can be seen as a consequence of the quadratic terms in the second fundamental form $\Ktt_{IJ}$ that appear in the Hamiltonian constraint.}

+which are closely related, c.f.~\eqref{Ktt-def}, to the second fundamental form $\Ktt_{IJ}$ associated to the $t=const$-hypersurfaces and the conformal metric $g$, that we are unable to control directly.
 The relations \eqref{wave-gauge-frame-intro} are also used at other points in the argument to show that potentially problematic singular terms can, in fact, be replaced by more favorable terms.

+Now, we view \eqref{for-G.1.S-intro}-\eqref{for-M.2.S-intro} as an evolution equation for the variables\footnote{Even though we are using $\tau$ in \eqref{vars-intro.5} to denote the collection of derivatives $\tau_{ij}=\Dc_i\Dc_j\tau$, no ambiguities will arise due to the slicing condition \eqref{tau=x0} that allows us to use the coordinate time $t$ to denote the scalar field $\tau$.}

+where other fields can be determined in terms of this set by the relations \eqref{tau=x0}, \eqref{e0-det}, \eqref{gamma-det-1}-\eqref{gamma-det-2}, \eqref{wave-gauge-frame-intro} and the reduced conformal Einstein-scalar field equations.
+The metric combination $\kt_{ij}$ plays a pivotal role in our analysis.
+The property that distinguishes $\kt_{ij}$, as far as the analysis is concerned, is we have no freedom to rescale the normalized version

+by any power of $t$.
+Our stability proof relies on showing that $k_{IJ}$ remains bounded as $t\searrow 0$, and in fact, we show that $2k_{IJ}$ converges as $t\searrow 0$ to a, in general, non-vanishing symmetric matrix $\kf_{IJ}$ satisfying $\kf_I{}^I\geq 0$ and $(\kf_I{}^I)^2-\kf_I{}^J\kf_J{}^I+4\kf_I{}^I=0$.
+On the other hand, there is slack in the remaining variables \eqref{vars-intro.2}-\eqref{vars-intro.9} in the sense that we can rescale them by certain positive powers of $t$.
+This freedom to rescale these variables is essential to our stability proof.